10. Introducing Data Frames

 How does sorting with respect to more than one criterion work?

-Name the basic set-theoretic operations on data frames.
+Name the set-theoretic operations on data frames.